MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a6--bluetooth-error-recovery-livedump.md

 # Bug Check 0x1A6: BLUETOOTH\_ERROR\_RECOVERY\_LIVEDUMP

 The BLUETOOTH\_ERROR\_RECOVERY\_LIVEDUMP bug check has a value of 0x000001A6.
-It indicates that a Bluetooth radio (device) has attempted an error recovery.
+It indicates that the Bluetooth radio driver (bthport.sys) has initiated error recovery to attempt to recover and reset the radio from an irremediable internal condition.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).